 Introduction to physiology

-The aim of this Module is to provide the student with basic physiological knowledge and it's application to exercise physiology.
+The aim of this module is to provide the student with basic physiological knowledge and its application to exercise physiology.

 By the end of this module the student should be able to:

-4 Digestion, Bioenergetics and metabolism
+3 Bioenergetics and metabolism

 Teaching and Learning Work Loads

 SCQF Level - The Scottish Credit and Qualifications Framework provides an indication of the complexity of award qualifications and associated learning and operates on an ascending numeric scale from Levels 1-12 with SCQF Level 10 equating to a Scottish undergraduate Honours degree.